Common Brittonic: Pictish and Pritenic

-Pictish, which became extinct around 1000 years ago, was the spoken language of the Picts in Northern Scotland.
-Despite significant debate as to whether this language was Celtic, items such as geographical and personal names documented in the region gave evidence that this language was most closely aligned with the Brittonic branch of Celtic languages.
-The question of the extent to which this language was distinguished, and the date of divergence, from the rest of Brittonic, was historically disputed.
+Pictish, which became extinct around the 12th to 13th century, was the spoken language of the Picts in Northern Scotland.
+Despite significant debate as to whether this language was Brythonic, Insular Celtic or non-Indo-European, items such as geographical and personal names documented in the region gave evidence that this language was most closely aligned with the Brittonic branch of Celtic languages.
+The question of the extent to which this language was distinguished, and the date of divergence from Brythonic or all Insular Celtic languages was historically disputed.

-Pritenic (also Pretanic and Prittenic) is a term coined in 1955 by Kenneth H. Jackson to describe a hypothetical Roman-era (1st to 5th centuries) predecessor to the Pictish language.
-Jackson saw Pritenic as having diverged from Brittonic around the time of 75–100 AD.
+Pritenic (also Pretanic and Prittenic) is a term proposed in 1955 by Kenneth H. Jackson to describe a hypothetical Roman-era (1st to 5th centuries) predecessor to the Pictish language.
+Jackson saw Pritenic as having diverged from Brittonic around the time of AD 75–100, Guto considered Pritenic as a branch, closely related to Brittonic.

-The term Pritenic is controversial.
+Some scholars criticise Pritenic hypothesis.
 In 2015, linguist Guto Rhys concluded that most proposals that Pictish diverged from Brittonic before c.
-500 AD were incorrect, questionable, or of little importance, and that a lack of evidence to distinguish Brittonic and Pictish rendered the term Pritenic "redundant".
+500 were incorrect, questionable, or of little importance, and that a lack of evidence to distinguish Brittonic and Pictish rendered the term Pritenic "redundant".

 Diversification and Neo-Brittonic

-Common Brittonic vied with Latin after the Roman conquest of Britain in 43 AD, at least in major settlements.
+Common Brittonic vied with Latin after the Roman conquest of Britain in AD 43, at least in major settlements.
 Latin words were widely borrowed by its speakers in the Romanised towns and their descendants, and later from church use.

-By 500–550 AD, Common Brittonic had diverged into the Neo-Brittonic dialects: Old Welsh primarily in Wales, Old Cornish in Cornwall, Old Breton in what is now Brittany, Cumbric in Northern England and Southern Scotland, and probably Pictish in Northern Scotland.
+By 500–550, Common Brittonic had diverged into the Neo-Brittonic dialects: Old Welsh primarily in Wales, Old Cornish in Cornwall, Old Breton in what is now Brittany, Cumbric in Northern England and Southern Scotland, and potentially Pictish in Northern Scotland.

 The modern forms of Breton and Welsh are the only direct descendants of Common Brittonic to have survived fully into the 21st century.
 Cornish fell out of use in the 1700s but has since undergone a revival.
 Cumbric and Pictish are extinct and today spoken only in the form of loanwords in English, Scots, and Scottish Gaelic.